Transparent dark purple Insurte logo

 Is there an interview when applying for an Italy visa?

 Yes.
 The in-person appointment and interview are one and the same.
-At your in-person appointment (i.e., interview), an attendant will review your application and documents with you to make sure that your file is complete.
+At your in-person appointment (i.e., interview), an attendant will review your application and documents with you to make sure that your file is complete and ready for submission.

-The attendant may also ask you questions pertaining to your documents, as well as your travel plans.
-During your appointment, the attendant will collect your biometric data (fingerprints) and submit your visa for processing.
-You will hear back in the coming days or weeks about its status.
+The attendant might also ask you questions about your documents, as well as your travel plans.
+During your appointment, they will collect your biometric data (fingerprints) and submit your visa for processing.
+You will hear back in the coming days or weeks about its status and whether or not it has been approved or denied.

 How much does an Italy visa cost?